ltspicer/ioBroker.sofarcloud/README.md

 The SofarCloud server stores data from Sofar inverters.

-First, install the app (https://de.sofarsolar.com/cloud.html) and register.
+First, install the app ( https://de.sofarsolar.com/cloud.html ) and register your Sofar inverter.

 You must then enter your login details in the adapter (email & password).